Molecular Virology

 In this section students learn about the replication cycle of a virus.
 All the basic steps from the binding of the virus to the cell receptor until the release of the new viral particle from the infected cell.

-Students are trained about the different mechanisms which a virus controls and regulates gene expression.
-The similarities of the mechanisms depending on the replication site of the genome in the host cells (nucleus / cytoplasm) and the mechanisms of transcriptional, translational and post-translational regulation of expression are mentioned.
+Students learn the different ways in which a virus controls and regulates gene expression.
+Reference is made to similarities of the mechanisms depending on the location of genome replication in host cells (nucleus/cytoplasm) and to the mechanisms of transcriptional, translational and post-translational regulation of expression.

 • Infection and Pathogenesis

-In this section students learn the concept of viral infection.
+In this section, students learn about viral infection, the concept of pathogenesis and cellular damage, resulting in the occurrence of disease.
 The ways in which viruses are transmitted between humans and animals are described.
-In addition, they learn the concept of pathogenesis and the various mechanisms through which a virus eventually causes cell damage resulting in the onset of disease.
-The case of new and emerging viruses, viruses that appear and circulate for the first time or viruses that, although known from the past, suddenly reemerge causing epidemics and / or pandemics is also described.
+The case of new and emerging viruses, viruses that appear and circulate for the first time or viruses that, although known from the past, suddenly reappear, causing epidemics and/or pandemics, is also described.

-This section describes the above factors which, although not viruses (they do not carry all the properties of a virus), can and do cause infectious diseases in humans, animals and plants.
+This section describes viroids, satellites and prions, although not viruses (they do not carry all the properties of a virus) but can cause infectious diseases in humans, animals and plants.

 • Vaccines and Antiviral Drugs

-Students are first trained about the importance of vaccines to control epidemics.
-The different types of vaccines available, as well as new vaccine development techniques are also described.
-As to antiviral therapy, the molecular targets and stages of the virus replication cycle targeted by antiviral drugs are described.
+Students learn the importance of vaccines in epidemics.
+Then the different types of vaccines are described.
+Regarding antiviral therapy, the molecular targets and stages of the viral replication cycle that antiviral drugs target are described.

 • Principles of Molecular Virology (6th Edition), Alan Cann, Academic Press; 2015.